mcuntz/pyeee/docs/source/userguide.rst

 ^^^^^^^

-Following the same idea, the user can also log progress and intermediate results in a text file giving the `logfile` keyword:
+Following the same idea, the user can also log progress and intermediate results of :func:`~pyeee.eee.eee` in a text file giving the `logfile` keyword:

 .. code-block:: python